Lawyer: Nissan exec arrested with Ghosn asserts innocence

-TOKYO (AP) — An attorney for an American executive arrested in Japan on suspicion of collaborating with former Nissan chairman Carlos Ghosn in financial misconduct says his client is innocent.
+TOKYO (AP) — An attorney for an American executive arrested in Japan on suspicion of collaborating with former Nissan chairman Carlos Ghosn in financial misconduct said Friday that his client is innocent.

-Aubrey Harwell said Friday that his client, Greg Kelly, did nothing wrong and that Kelly acted “according to the law and according to company policy.”
+Aubrey Harwell said that his client, Nissan board member Greg Kelly, did nothing wrong and that Kelly acted “according to the law and according to company policy.”

+“He had talked to people in the company and to outsiders, and he believed everything he did was done totally legally,” Harwell said in a telephone interview from his office in Nashville, Tennessee.

 Kelly and Ghosn were arrested Nov.
-19 in Tokyo on suspicion they collaborated to underreport Ghosn’s income by $44 million over five years.
+19 in Tokyo on suspicion of collaborating to underreport Ghosn’s income by $44 million over five years.
 They have not been able to make any comments while detained in Japan.

 Most Read Business Stories